Nischal213/Nischal-s-A-Level-Project/README.md

     customize_window(game_over)
     cursor.execute(
         f'SELECT best_point , best_points_difficulty FROM user_info WHERE username = "{holding_username}"')
+    #Appends a tuple with (user's best points , the difficulty the best point was acheived in) to user_personal_best
     for i in cursor:
         user_personal_best.append(i)
+    #checks if the new score is higher than the personal best
     if user_personal_best[0][0] < points:
+        #the database is updated if it is
         cursor.execute(
             f'UPDATE user_info SET best_point = {points} , best_points_difficulty = "{difficulty_lst[difficulty-1]}" WHERE username = "{holding_username}"')
         db.commit()